andykee/lentil/docs/reference/index.rst

 API reference
 *************

-This reference manual details functions, modules, and objects included in Lentil, describing what they are and what they do.
+This reference manual details public functions, modules, and objects included in Lentil, describing what they are and what they do.

+Some subpackages are public including ``lentil.radiometry`` and ``lentil.detector``.

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 2

-    lentil
-    convolvable
+    planes
+    wavefront
+    propagation
+    imaging
     detector
-    modeltools
     radiometry
     util
     wfe
     zernike

+.. lentil
+.. convolvable
+.. detector
+.. modeltools
+.. radiometry
+.. util
+.. wfe
+.. zernike
-    private
+.. private